Near-Optimality of Linear Recovery in Gaussian Observation Scheme under $\|\cdot\|_2^2$-Loss: Extensions

 where $B$ depends on what we want to recover ($B=B_t$ when recovering ${w}_t$, and $B=B^{(K)}$ when recovering ${w}^K$).
 By Proposition \ref{prop6666}, the linear estimate $ H_{B,*}^T{\omega}$ yielded by an optimal solution $(\Opt[B],H_{B,*},S_{B,*})$ to the above (clearly solvable) problem is minimax optimal in terms of its $S$-risk $\RiskS[\cdot|\bR^{T+2}]$ {\sl taken with respect to $S=S_{B,*}$}, and the corresponding minimax optimal risk is exactly $\sqrt{\Opt[B]}$. \begin{quote} The rationale behind restricting $S$ to have its trace $\leq1$ is as follows.
 Imagine that we have reasons to believe that the entries in $x$ ``are of order of 1;'' the simplest way to model this belief is to assume that $x$ is uniformly distributed over the sphere $\S$ of radius $\sqrt{\dim x}=\sqrt{T+2}$.
 Under this assumption, the claim that an estimate $\widehat{w}(\cdot)$ has $S$-risk, taken over the entire space w.r.t. a matrix $S\succeq0$ with $\Tr(S)\leq1$, at most $\sqrt{\tau}$ means that

 This relation, after taking expectation over the uniformly distributed over $\S$ signal $x$, implies that the expectation, over both $\xi$ and $x$, of the squared recovery risk is at most $2\tau$.
-Thus, optimising {the} $S$-risk over the linear estimates {\sl and} $S\succeq0$, $\Tr(S)\leq1$, can be interpreted as a kind of safe minimization of the Bayesian risk taken w.r.t. a specific Bayesian prior (uniform distribution on $\S$).
+Thus, optimising {the} $S$-risk over the linear estimates {\sl and} $S\succeq0$, $\Tr(S)\leq1$, can be interpreted as safe minimization of the Bayesian risk taken w.r.t. a specific Bayesian prior (uniform distribution on $\S$).
 In this context, ``safety'' {means} that along with guarantees on the Bayesian risk, we get some meaningful upper bound on the expected $\|\cdot\|_2^2$-error of recovery applicable to {\sl every individual} signal.

-In view of the above considerations, in the sequel we take the liberty to refer to the optimal value of (\ref{examproblem}) as to the {\sl Bayesian risk} of recovering $Bx$. \end{quote} In the experiment we are about to report, we use $\Delta=1$, $\kappa=0.05$ and select ${\nu}$ to make the eigenfrequency of the pendulum equal to 1/8; free motion of the pendulum in the $({r},v)$-coordinates is shown on Figure \ref{pendulum}.
+In view of the above considerations, { with some terminology abuse, below we} refer to the optimal value of (\ref{examproblem}) as to the {\sl Bayesian risk} of recovering $Bx$. \end{quote} In the experiment we are about to report, we use $\Delta=1$, $\kappa=0.05$ and select ${\nu}$ to make the eigenfrequency of the pendulum equal to 1/8; free motion of the pendulum in the $({r},v)$-coordinates is shown on Figure \ref{pendulum}.
 We used $\sigma=0.075$, $T=32$, and solved problem (\ref{examproblem}) for several ``$B$-scenarios.''
 The results are presented on Figure \ref{pendulum} (b) -- (d).
-Plots (b) and (c) show the bound $\sqrt{2\Opt[B]}$, see above, on the Bayesian risk along with the risk of the best, in terms of its worst-case over signals from the ball $\X$ bounded by $\S$, risk of linear recovery of $Bx$ as given by the optimal values of the associated problems (\ref{eq555}) {(blue)}.
+Plots (b) and (c) show the bound $\sqrt{2\Opt[B]}$, see above, on the Bayesian risk along with {the optimal value of the risk of optimal linear recovery of $Bx$ for signals $x$ from the ball $\X$ of radius $\sqrt{T+2}$, as given by the optimal values of} (\ref{eq555}) (blue).
 Plot (b) shows what happens when recovering individual inputs ($B=B_t$, $t=1,2,...,T$) and displays the risks as functions of $t$; plot (c) shows the risks of recovering blocks $u^K=B^{(K)}x$ of inputs as functions of $K=1,2,4,...,32$.
 Finally, plot (d) shows the eigenvalues of the $S$-components of optimal solutions to problems (\ref{examproblem}) with $B=B^{(K)}$.\footnote{With $B=B_t$, $S$-components of optimal solutions to (\ref{examproblem}) turn out to be of rank 1 for all $t$.}